praksharma/LinuxSucks/README.md

 * Freetard: http://freetard.urbanup.com/16037836
 * FOSS-gandists: Similar to religious conversion but with fake promises.

 Please visit, [r/linuxsucks](https://new.reddit.com/r/linuxsucks/) to see Loonixtards whining in agony.

+## An old legend
+Honorable mention to the [LinuxHaters blogs](https://github.com/atoponce/linuxhaters) for laying the foundation for the ideas that r/LinuxSucks is built upon.